 In the Spring of 2011, with the support of UNMC and Air Asia, Rom successfully convened the inaugural series of CSCC seminars titled Public Intellectuals and Public Discourse in Southeast Asia, with speakers from Malaysia, Singapore, Thailand and India.

 Rom teaches in both the BA in International Communications Studies programme and the MA in Cultural Studies.
-With a background in both Political Economy and Cultural Studies, he currently teaches courses that link the cultural industries, particularly media, with questions of social inequality and repression both within and between nation states.
+With a background primarily in Political Economy and Media Sociology, he currently teaches courses that link the cultural industries, particularly media, with questions of social inequality and repression both within and between nation states.
 His main pedagogic concern is with providing the space for the development of counter-hegemonic discourses in a context where such space is indeed limited.
-Undergraduate modules:

-Rom recently completed a 6-nation study titled Regimes, Civil Society and ICTs which he led .
-The two-year study (2009-2011), funded by Canada's IDRC, examined how civil society organisations in six countries in the Southeast Asian region (Malaysia, Singapore, Thailand, the Philippines, Cambodia and Vietnam) are using the new media to expand their activities, often under politically repressive circumstances.
-Rom discussed the results of the study at the IAMCR conference in Istanbul, Turkey in July 2011.
-Together with colleagues in the Education and Business schools, Rom also completed (2012) a study on Teenage Pregnancies and the Abandonment of Babies in Malaysia, funded by the Malaysian Ministry of Higher Education.
+Apart from being the present faculty research dean, Rom is also involved in three FRGS research projects.
+In 2012, he completed a 6-nation study titled Regimes, Civil Society and ICTs which he had led for 2 years.
+The study, funded by Canada's IDRC, examined how civil society organisations in six countries in the Southeast Asian region (Malaysia, Singapore, Thailand, the Philippines, Cambodia and Vietnam) are using the new media to expand their activities, often under politically repressive circumstances.
+The initial results of the study were presented at the IAMCR conference in Istanbul, Turkey in July 2011 and the final results will be published as an academic volume in 2014.
+Together with colleagues in the Education and Business schools, Rom also completed a 2012 study on Teenage Pregnancies and the Abandonment of Babies in Malaysia, funded by the Malaysian Ministry of Higher Education.